m00tiny/awesome-local-music/README.md

 ## list should be alphabetical by City, State

-### Not a list of shows, but a resources for where to find local shows
+Not a list of shows, but a resources for where to find local shows

-# Atlanta,GA
+# Atlanta, GA
 [The Starbar](http://www.starbaratlanta.com) - [FB](https://www.facebook.com/star.bar.142/)

 # Sacramento, CA